 The figure’s head inclines.
 Its visor begins to rise.
 These extra-dimensional parasites, the servitors of their non-Euclidean creators, could not be allowed to spread: not on this world.
 Not on any other.
 An eerie light pulsates on the horizontal line of the figure’s face as a beam fires out, piercing the starry darkness … and making contact with the rotating blue and green sphere below it.
 The planet glows brighter than all the celestial bodies around it for a few moments before it disappears: completely and utterly vaporized.

 Gort stands at the entrance to the ship as it begins to close.
 Then, he turns around, and makes his way back in.
 His visual and audio receptors recorded everything.
-Even with the generations of Wise Men and the commands entrusted to them, this species could barely follow ritualistic instructions to protect themselves, never mind have been trusted to develop more power resources of energy, or making their way into the wider galaxy.
+Even with the generations of Wise Men and the commands entrusted to them, this species could barely follow ritualistic instructions to protect themselves, never mind have been trusted to develop more powerful resources of energy, or making their way into the wider galaxy.
 This incarnation of the anomaly — what this world’s natives called the Naturom Demonto, the Necronomicon Ex-Mortis — has been destroyed.
 The potential incursion has been contained.
 For now.

 It’s a pity.